AlexShopiak/tutorials/Docker.md

 # How to use Docker with simple Node.js project
 1. Use PowerShell.
 VSCode terminal is OK
 2. All words in capital are to be changed with your ones
 3. I will use 8000 port, you can use your one
+4. The author is not responsible for errors
-4. Read <code><a href="https://docs.docker.com/get-started/overview/">Docker Overview</a></code> for full and the most correct experience
+5. Read <code><a href="https://docs.docker.com/get-started/overview/">Docker Overview</a></code> for full and the most correct experience!
-5. The author is not responsible for errors.
-Read the real documentation!

 ## Prepare your simple project
 FOLDER_NAME/
+- package.json
-- ./package.json
+- server.js
-- ./server.js
+- ...

 ## Build an image
 - Make Dokerfile file in FOLDER_NAME with: